 - Ship your artwork to Framebridge and they will ship it back ready to hang on your wall.
 Again, a decent selection of traditional frames, with and without mats.

-- IKEA also has a small selection of budget friendly framing options.
+- IKEA has a small selection of budget friendly framing options.
 The Ribba is a classic and well as the Hovsta.
-But be warned, the materials or not fine art or archival grade.
+However if you are looking for fine art quality, this isn’t the right place to shop.

 Wood hangers are typically less expense than traditional frames.
 They are sold by a number of different companies so can can pick the style best suited for your needs: